lancewood1/cloud-native-course-errata/README.md

 -Sang Shin
 ```

-- The following message can be sent out to all students at
+- The following message can be sent out to students at
   the end of Day 1 before
   `Spring Cloud Services` part gets started on Day 2